makerdao/governance-manual/governance/sourcecred.md

 ### Cred Calculation

-SourceCred calculates reputation for users on the MakerDAO forum (called 'Cred') based on positive interactions between members of the community.
-Positive interactions, likes, responses, quotes, etc - result in the author recieving Cred.
+SourceCred calculates a reputation score for users on the MakerDAO forum (called 'Cred') based on positive interactions between members of the community.
+Positive interactions, likes, responses, quotes, etc - result in the author receiving Cred.

 DAI is then allocated on a weekly basis according to two reward mechanisms.